Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/oracle-vm.md

 * If the virtual machines are running on NFS storage, you must shut down the Oracle virtual machines to perform the backup
 * Make sure the NFS share have the vProtect user UID and GID
-* Directory under / vprotect\_data needs to be the same name as the OVS server pool name
+* The directory under / vprotect\_data needs to be the same name as the OVS server pool name
 * Oracle VM needs to disable services \(nfslock , rpcbind**\)**
-* Restore of VM is multi-steps
+* Restore of VM is multi-step
-  * Restore to staging space on vNode
+  * Restore to the staging space on vNode
-  * Move VM from staging space to Oracle protection repository
+  * Move VM from the staging space to the Oracle protection repository
   * Migrate the VM into the Oracle server pool

-Oracle VM environments require storage repositories to be defined for each server pool and must be mounted on the vProtect node.
+Oracle VM environments require storage repositories to be defined for each server pool and must be mounted on vProtect node.

-1. Create repository from NFS share on vProtect node
+1. Create a repository from NFS share on vProtect node
    * One server pool should have a separate subdirectory in the export path i.e. `/vprotect_data/pool01`, `/vprotect_data/pool2` - each subdirectory is a separate NFS share
    * The export \(staging\) path in the above-mentioned scenario is still `/vprotect_data`, while `pool01` and `pool02` are server pool names
-   * Specify mapping between server pool names and storage repository names in hypervisor manager configuration
+   * Specify mapping between server pool names and storage repository names in the hypervisor manager configuration
-   * Note that export must be set to use UID and GID of `vprotect` user
+   * Note that the export must be set to use the UID and GID of the `vprotect` user

    * Example export configuration in `/etc/exports` to the selected hypervisor in the RHV cluster:

      ```text